chenzhiliang94/machine-learning-mushrooms/README.md

 ### Simple Decision Tree
 Decision trees contain implicit feature selection.
 In fact, the alogrithm itself focuses on feature selection - it selects a few features which allow us to decide on the final classification of a certain mushroom data.
 [See here for more information on the library package](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier)

+To decide what features to select in the tree, we use the information gain criterion - [See here under Metrics - Information gain](https://en.wikipedia.org/wiki/Decision_tree_learning).
+Intuitively, the information gain criterion dictates which features allow us to gain the most insight from - for example, if likelihood of a poisonous mushroom to have thin stalk or fat stalk is around the same, the feature of stalk size does not give us much information; on the other hand, if 95% of poisonous mushooms have thin stalks, then the fature of stalk size give us more information gain.

+Deciding on the size of the decision tree is important as well - we set the depth of the tree to log(total number of features) to prevent overfitting.
+There are other methods to prune the size of a decision tree such as tree-pruning.
+However, because setting the max depth of the tree to 5 already gives remarkably result, we will not be implementing tree-pruning here.

+This is the pyplot visualisation of the tree created from the data: